oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 $ kubectl create namespace sample-domain1-ns
 ```

 Label the domain namespace so that the operator can autodetect and create WebLogic Server pods.
+Without this step, the operator cannot see the namespace.

 ```shell
 $ kubectl label namespace sample-domain1-ns weblogic-operator=enabled